jraillard/parkndeploy/doc/step2_deploy_frontend.md

 ## State about Azure resources

 In order to deploy a react application there's multiple ways of doing it :
-- Azure App Service : quite a bit expension (CPU wise) for an SPA
+- Azure App Service : quite a bit expensive (CPU wise) for an SPA
 - [Azure Storage Account](https://byalexblog.net/article/react-azure-storage/) : basic storage resources allowing you to store and expose your html files (that's basically what is a SPA under the hood)
 - Azure Static Web app : quite new resource created specially for static apps such as SPAs